bajcsiadel/fMRI-Analysis-to-Predict-Alzheimer-Traditional-vs-Deep-Learning/src/model/neural_net/alexnet/README.md

 The model was presented in [^Krizhevsky-2012].

-Implementation is based on [this article](https://blog.paperspace.com/alexnet-pytorch/#alexnet-from-scratch).
+The implementation from [`torchvision.models`](https://pytorch.org/vision/main/models/alexnet.html) is used.

 [^Krizhevsky-2012]: Krizhevsky A, Sutskever I, Hinton GE.
 ImageNet Classification with Deep Convolutional Neural Networks.
 In: Pereira F, Burges CJ,